 The GTCEL section includes a different focus to what is generally said as far as the environmental influence on the intelligence.
 According to this, intelligence and all genetic traits are developed throughout individuals' lives and these improvements are also incorporated into genetic information.

 The two stances can be clarified with a slightly radical metaphor: those in favor of the environmental influence on intelligence would say that birds are all born with the potential to fly like an eagle, but some remain as ostriches, others as chickens, etc. On the contrary, the GTCEL would state that the birds are born with a determined structure and that, of course, normal growth takes place in practically all of them; they perfect the art of flying during their development and the children will maintain this structure.

 Consequently, both stances are not that contradictory if we think of them as existing in different scales of the analysis of intelligence.
-I hope that the results of the annex's statistical work will allow some approximation between both perspectives.
+I hope that the results of the EDI Study will allow some approximation between both perspectives.

 It is worth pointing out that an intelligence test is designed to measure certain capacities that do not increase easily when the test is repeated.
 Of course, if we dedicated ourselves intensely to the preparation of these tests, our results would be higher; but in this case, it would not even be a permanent quality.